Sherlock Holmes (2009 film): Music

 The soundtrack for the film was composed by Hans Zimmer.
 It was released on 12 January 2010.
 Zimmer purchased an out-of-tune piano for 200 dollars and used it throughout the scoring process because of its "quirkiness".

 Distribution

-The film had its world premiere on 14 December 2009, in London and was subsequently released worldwide on 25 December 2009 (26 December, Boxing Day in the UK and Ireland), after being pushed from a November release date.
+The film had its world premiere on 14 December 2009, in London, and was subsequently released worldwide on 25 December 2009 (26 December, Boxing Day in the UK and Ireland), after being pushed from a November release date.

 An advance charity screening was held in select locations in Belgium on 10 December 2009.

 Home media

 Sherlock Holmes was released on DVD and Blu-ray/DVD/digital on 30 March 2010 in the United States.
 The film has since grossed $44,908,336 in DVD sales.

 Reception

 Box office

 The film opened to an estimated $62.4 million in its first weekend in America alone, placing in second at the US box office to Avatar, which grossed $75.6 million.
 The film earned a strong per-theater average of $18,031 from its 3,626 theaters.
 Its one-day Christmas sales broke records.
 Sherlock Holmes grossed $209 million in North America and $524 million worldwide, making it Guy Ritchie's biggest box-office success at the time; it has since been surpassed by Sherlock Holmes: A Game of Shadows and Aladdin.
 It was also the 8th highest grossing film of 2009 worldwide, and domestically.
-On the domestic charts, it is the sixth highest-grossing film to never hit No. 1 in the weekend box office, behind Sing, My Big Fat Greek Wedding, Alvin and the Chipmunks: The Squeakquel, that film's 2007 predecessor, and A Star Is Born.
+On the domestic charts, it is the seventh highest-grossing film to never hit No. 1 in the weekend box office, behind Oppenheimer, Sing, My Big Fat Greek Wedding, Alvin and the Chipmunks: The Squeakquel, that film's 2007 predecessor, and A Star Is Born.